 I created new sizes and designs for Atmel banner ads for a number of campaigns.

-The entire Teracent team was integrated into the Doubleclick/Rich Media team at the time of acquisition.
+While working for Teracent, we were acquired by Google for its dynamic display technology, and the entire Teracent team was integrated into the Doubleclick/Rich Media division.
 Once there, I built two types of ad units - templates for low-tier, DIY advertisers to use, and bespoke, customized ad units for our top tier clients such as Scottrade, Priceline and Adidas.
 Unfortunately, due to NDA constraints, I was not able to keep samples of those ad units.

 While at WorkSpan, I handled any display advertising as well as print collateral.
 These were created for WorkSpan's participation in their first trade show.